Significant-Gravitas/AutoGPT/README.md

 Auto-GPT is an experimental open-source application showcasing the capabilities of the GPT-4 language model.
 This program, driven by GPT-4, chains together LLM "thoughts", to autonomously achieve whatever goal you set.
 As one of the first examples of GPT-4 running fully autonomously, Auto-GPT pushes the boundaries of what is possible with AI.

+### 🔴 🔴 🔴  Urgent: USE `stable` not `master`  🔴 🔴 🔴
+We've improved our workflow. `master` will often be **in a broken state**.
+Download the latest `stable` release here: https://github.com/Torantulino/Auto-GPT/releases/latest This information SUPERCEDES any following information.
+Takes precedence.
+Do this not that.

 ### Demo (30/03/2023):

 https://user-images.githubusercontent.com/22963551/228855501-2f5777cf-755b-4407-a643-c7299e5b6419.mp4